 This morning after an early breakfast you will set off for the world-famous Ring of Kerry (Iveragh Peninsula) via Killorglin, Glenbeigh, Cahersiveen and Waterville.
 Stop at Coomakesta Pass with it magnificent views over Derrynane, home of Daniel O' Connell, known as "The Liberator", to Caherdaniel.

 You will have a pub lunch in O’Carrolls Beach Side Bar & Restaurant.
 Established in 1984 by the O’Carroll Family and to this day is still owned and managed by the O’Carrolls.
-It is located mid-way between the Villages of Caherdaniel and Castlecove on the world famous Ring of Kerry and Wild Atlantic Way.
+It is located mid-way between the Villages of Caherdaniel and Castlecove on the Ring of Kerry and Wild Atlantic Way.
 The cove is famous for its turquoise waters, gulf stream, white sandy beach and the abundance of dolphins, seals and other sea life.

 Continue on via the pretty village of Sneem, Moll's Gap, Ladies View and along the Lakes of Killarney.
 Return to Cork City.